MarcoCrisafulli5/STAtten_profiler/README.md

   | - EncoderMeansExecSpuriFix.csv  # csv containing average execution times of the Nth exec of the encoder (1 to 8)
   | - ModelTimesCifarSpuriFix.csv  # csv containing execution times of the model
   | - EncoderVariablesSparsity.csv  # csv containing sparsity values of variables in the encoder, each column contains a variable and each line represents the average of the Nth execution of the encoder (N from 1 to 8) (each input is processed 8 times by the encoder).
 Variables are shown in the image below.
   | - AttentionOutTensorChunks.csv  # csv containing sparsity values of variables output_x and x_x.
 Each column contains the value that Nth dimension of the tensor assumes when given an input.
 There are 80 lines and the encoder executes 8 times per input, so 8 lines represents an execution over an image.
+10 images total from CIFAR100.
   | - variance_analysis.csv  # csv containing information on sparsity of the tensor layers
 \txts_scripts
   | - cap8.txt  # capture of the model output using Random Tensor